MoPE: Mixture of Prompt Experts for Parameter-Efficient and Scalable Multimodal Fusion: Method

-Consider a Transformer~\cite{vaswani2017attention} or its variants used to extract features from an embedded input sequence $\mathbf{x}^0 \in \mathbb{R}_{s\times d_x}$, where $s$ is the sequence length and $d_x$ is the embedding dimension.
-Prompt-tuning freezes all pre-trained parameters and optimize a small number of continuous embeddings (\textit{i.e.,} prompts) $\mathbf{P}\in \mathbb{R}_{l\times d}$ concatenated to the input of each layer, where $l$ is the length of the prompt.
+Consider the case of using a Transformer~\cite{vaswani2017attention} or its variants~\cite{dosovitskiy2020image} to extract features from an embedded input sequence $\mathbf{x}^0 \in \mathbb{R}_{s\times d_x}$, where $s$ is the sequence length and $d_x$ is the embedding dimension.
+Prompt-tuning freezes all pre-trained parameters and optimize a small number of continuous embeddings (\textit{i.e.,} prompts) $\mathbf{P}\in \mathbb{R}_{l\times d}$ concatenated to the input of each layer\footnote{In this paper, we use the term ``prompt tuning'' to refer to the prompts applied to all Transformer layers.}, where $l$ is the length of the prompt vector and usually $d=d_x$.
 The input of the $i$-th layer layer $L^i$ could be denoted as: